 Photo by Matthew Paul D’Agostino

-Current Resident Artists
+2020/2021 Resident Artists

-Jason is a native of Colorado and grew up moving between Littleton, Denver and Arvada.
+Piccoli is a native of Colorado and grew up moving between Littleton, Denver and Arvada.
 He spent his youth devouring sources of science fiction, fantasy, eastern thought, and obsessing about ancient cultures.
 He practiced painting, drawing, and lived with guitars.
 He studied Fine Art at Arapahoe Community College earning his Associate’s in Art, where he found his passion for clay and a fondness for the community that surrounded it.
 He earned his BFA in Ceramics at Metropolitan State University of Denver, and later his MFA in Ceramics at Edinboro University of Pennsylvania.
 In graduate school he wanted to explore the idea of bridging the functional, the sculptural, and the painted image.
-See more of Jason's work on his website jasonapiccoli.com.
+See more of Piccoli's work on his website jasonapiccoli.com.